BcnRust/devbcn-workshop/docs/src/README.md

 1. Knowing the audience and installing everything
   - Introduction to the workshop
   - Installing Rust, Cargo, and other dependencies
-  - Setting up the project structure

-2. Building the API with Actix-Web and SQLx (25 minutes)
+2. Building the API with Actix-Web, SQLx and Shuttle
-  - Introduction to Actix-Web and its features
+  - Introduction to Shuttle, Actix-Web and its features
-  - Setting up an Actix-Web project
+  - Setting up and deploying an Actix-Web project
+  - Establishing database connectivity with SQLx
   - Creating API endpoints for movie listing
   - Implementing CRUD operations for movies
-  - Establishing database connectivity with SQLx

 3. Designing the Front-End with Dioxus
   - Introduction to Dioxus and its features